qjarvisholland/Resume/README.md

 ## Motivation

-This fork of the [Deedy-Resume by Deedy](https://github.com/Deedy/Deedy-Resume)
+This is a modified fork of the [Deedy-Resume by Deedy](https://github.com/Deedy/Deedy-Resume)

 ## Preview